Sprinterzzj/silda/README.md

 truth.

 ## Building Recognition
-For the *building recognition task*, we provide a set of `4800` query images for which the observed buildings are not known.
-We also provide `8000` images together with the labels of the observed buildings.
+For the *building recognition task*, we provide a set of `6064` query images for which the observed buildings are not known.
+We also provide `8344` images together with the labels of the observed buildings.
 We provide a total of 25 buildings, and we provide on average 300 images per building as training set.
 This can be though as a *few shot learning* task.
 The users can utilise any relevant method, to produce building labels for the query images.

-To submit your method's results to the camera pose estimation task, please check the [silda-camera-poses notebook](silda-camera-poses.ipynb) where all the required steps are described in detail.
+To submit your method's results to the camera pose estimation task, please check the [silda-building-recognition notebook](silda-building-recognition.ipynb) where all the required steps are described in detail.

 Results will be based on standard multi-class classification mAP